logreposit/ta-cmi-reader-service/README.md

 # TA C.M.I.
 Reader Service

-Service which pulls the current data from the Technische Alternative C.M.I.
-JSON API and publishes it to the logreposit backend.
+Service which reads the current data from the Technische Alternative C.M.I.
+JSON API in a configurable interval and publishes it to the logreposit backend.

 ## Configuration